-I recently received an unexpected early Father’s Day gift from my older daughter when she returned home for a long weekend visit with Mom & Dad.
+Not long ago, I received an unexpected early Father’s Day gift from my older daughter when she returned home for a long weekend visit with mom and dad.

-Since graduating from college Alyssa has been living in the Chicago area, where she has worked as a research assistant for a prestigious university.
-She thoroughly enjoyed living in the city and the job turned out to be a great start to her career in the health care field.
+Since graduating from college Alyssa had been living in the Chicago area, where she worked as a research assistant for a prestigious university.
+She thoroughly enjoyed living in the city and the job had turned out to be a great start to her career in the healthcare field.

-Now, Alyssa is about to start graduate school and move to St. Louis.
+Alyssa was about to start graduate school and move to St. Louis.

-During her recent visit home, I checked in with her about her finances, as I tend to do whenever anyone in my family changes jobs, moves, or goes through some sort of transition.
+During her visit home I checked in with her about her finances, as I tend to do whenever anyone in my family changes jobs, moves, or goes through some sort of transition.

 Like most parents, my wife and I have tried to impart to our kids the value of living within one’s means and developing a saving habit.